liqi16/draft-li-sidrops-rpki-moasgroup/draft-li-sidrops-rpki-moasgroup.md

 This document defines a "Signed MOAS Group", a Cryptographic Message Syntax (CMS) {{RFC5652}} {{RFC626}} protected content type to carry an IP prefix and a list of Autonomous Systems (ASes) authorized to announce this prefix.
 The Signed MOAS Group allows multiple ASes to collaboratively and securely announce an IP prefix, supporting scenarios such as business partnerships, IP address transfers, and DDoS protection services.

-At least one ASes in the AS list SHOULD be authorized to announce the prefix by the prefix owner through a Route Origin Authorization (ROA).
+At least one ASes in the AS list SHOULD be authorized to announce the prefix by the prefix owner through a ROA.
 The IP prefix in the ROA must match the IP prefix in the Signed MOAS Group, and the ASN in the ROA must appear in the AS list.
 The content is collectively signed by the authorized ASes using a multi-signature technique, and the aggregated global signature is attached by the authenticated AS.
 This ensures that the announcement is endorsed by all participating ASes and is verifiable by any RPKI-validating remote routing entities.

 To validate a MoasGroup object, a relying party (RP) aggregates the public keys of all ASes in the AS list into a global public key, which is then used to verify the Signed MOAS Group.
 If the Signed MOAS Group is verified and a corresponding ROA is found, the MOAS Group is considered valid.
 If the Signed MOAS Group is verified but no corresponding ROA is found, it is considered suspicious.
 If the Signed MOAS Group cannot be verified, it is considered invalid.